Eat a Balanced Diet for Mental Health

 - Fruits and vegetables.
 Eat plenty of fruits and vegetables.
 They have little if any fat and lots of nutrients.
 Eat at least 2 cups of fruit and 2½ cups of vegetables every day.

 - Meat and meat alternatives.
 Meat is a good source of protein.
 Choose fish and lean poultry instead of red meat and fried meats.
-When you eat meat, eat only 3 to 6 ounces.
-Three ounces of meat is about the size of a deck of cards.
 Beans, tofu, and nuts are also good protein sources.

 - Milk and milk products.
 Choose low-fat or fat-free products.
 If you have problems digesting milk, try eating cheese or yogurt instead, since these foods are low in lactose.